Skip to content

 • PCI DSS v3.2.1 requires financial institutions to completely disable TLS 1.0/1.1 and move to stronger encryption.

 To ensure secure communication, it is recommended that organizations transition to TLS 1.2 or higher, configure strong cipher suites, and follow best practices for encryption.
-In the later part of the blog, we are going to explore the security risks associated with outdated SSL/TLS versions and the necessary mitigation strategies.
+In the latter part of the blog, we are going to explore the security risks associated with outdated SSL/TLS versions and the necessary mitigation strategies.

 Understanding common SSL/TLS attacks and their potential impact on the business is essential for developing a control & security strategy.
 In the next sections, we will explore major SSL/TLS threats, their technical breakdowns, and effective mitigation techniques, including how Certificate Lifecycle Management (CLM) solutions can help organizations proactively defend against these risks.